Demand-responsive transport: Hong Kong

 Red minibuses which serve non-franchised routes across the country, depending on routes, allow passengers to reserve their seats by phone such that operators and drivers are able to know where passengers are and how many there are in deploying their vehicles.

 Iceland

 Public transport authority in the Icelandic capital of Reykjavik and the surrounding municipalities.
 Manages public bus transport and disabled transport, but does not have its own vehicles.
-About 1300 enquiries and thousand trips a day.
+About 1,300 enquiries and thousand trips a day.
 Uses 60 vehicles and 10–20 more for school transport for children with special needs.

+Ireland

+A network of over 1,000 demand responsive transport routes are provided across rural Ireland under the TFI Local Link brand.
+Many of these routes are once a week services which operate a door-to-door pickup from a rural area into a nearby large town, where people can access shopping and other services, followed by a return service a few hours later with a door-to-door drop off back to the same rural area.
+Other routes include daily return services to/from colleges or employment centres, weekend evening services to/from a night-time activity centre, weekly services to attend Mass, feeder services to connect with scheduled bus and train services, and services on off-shore islands to connect with ferry departures and arrivals.

+Services are managed by 15 regional TFI Local Link offices across the country on behalf of the National Transport Authority (NTA), and usually require prebooking by phoning the relevant office in advance.
+As of June 2023, there are no real-time app-based demand responsive transport services operating in Ireland, but in April 2023 the NTA informed suppliers that they intended "to procure a trial of and, if successful a roll out of, Smart Demand Responsive Transport services (SDRT), using app based products to secure services and routing algorithms to match vehicles with capacity to users".

 Italy

 Following some pioneering DRT schemes implemented in the 1980s, a second wave of systems were launched from the mid-1990s.
 There are now DRT schemes in urban and peri-urban areas as well as in rural communities.
 Operated by both public transport companies and private service providers, the DRT schemes are offered either as intermediate collective transport services for generic users or as schemes for specific user groups.
 DRT schemes operate in major cities including Rome, Milan, Genoa, Florence, and in several mid- to small-size towns including Alessandria, Aosta, Cremona, Livorno, Mantova, Parma, Empoli, Siena, and Sarzana.